Figma or Sketch. UKAD experience

 Content of the article

 First of all, this article doesn’t aim to be a comprehensive overview either of the Sketch nor of Figma.
-There is plenty of articles on the internet that do it great.
+There is plenty of articles on the internet that does it great.
 We just want to consider important points of our workflow in UKAD.